jchhong/java-ordering_system/README.md

 * As a user, I want to be able to calculate the subtotal, subtotal after discount, and total price.
 * As a user, I want to be able to view the order.
+* As a user, I want to be able to save my menu (if I so choose)
+* As a user, I want to be able to be able to load my menu from file (if I so choose)

+## 3. Reference
+* Class `JsonReader`,`JsonReaderTest`, `JsonWriter`,`JsonWriterTest`
+partly cited from: ubc CPSC210 2023W1 JsonSerializationDemo